American Left: SDUSA–SPUSA split, foundation of DSOC–DSA and anti-WTO protests (1970s–1990s)

+The Democratic Socialists of America was founded in 1982 with the goal of running candidates in Democratic primaries and winning.

 In the 1990s, anarchists attempted to organize across North America around Love and Rage, which drew several hundred activists.
 By 1997 anarchist organizations began to proliferate.
-One successful anarchist movement was Food not Bombs, that distributed free vegetarian meals.
+One successful anarchist movement was Food Not Bombs, that distributed free vegetarian meals.
 Anarchists received significant media coverage for their disruption of the 1999 World Trade Organization conference, called the Battle in Seattle, where the Direct Action Network was organized.
 Most organizations were short-lived and anarchism went into decline following a reaction by the authorities that was increased after the September 11 attacks in 2001.